GenericMappingTools/gmt/BUILDING.md

     sudo yum install epel-release

-You then can install the GMT's dependencies with:
+You then can install the GMT dependencies with:

     # Install necessary dependencies
     sudo yum install cmake libcurl-devel netcdf-devel ghostscript